micheledusi/Deckz/src/view/group.typ

 ///
 /// -> content
 #let heap(
+	/// The *cards to display*, with standard code representation.
+The last cards are represented on top of the previous one, as the rendering follows the given order.
+	/// -> array
+	..cards,
 	/// The *format* to use for rendering each card.
-Default is "medium". -> string
+Default is "medium".
+	/// -> string
 	format: "medium",
-	/// The *horizontal dimension* of the area in which cards are placed. -> length
+	/// The *horizontal dimension* of the area in which cards are placed.
+	/// -> length
 	width: 10cm,
-	/// The *vertical dimension* of the area in which cards are placed. -> length
+	/// The *vertical dimension* of the area in which cards are placed.
+	/// -> length
 	height: 10cm,
 	/// If `true`, allows cards to *exceed the frame* with the given dimensions.
 When the parameter is `false`, instead, cards placement considers a margin of half the card length on all four sides.
 This way, it is guaranteed that cards are placed within the specified frame size.
 Default is `false`.
 	///